Paulo-if/Paulo-if/README.md

 I'm Paulo, a 19 years, Computer Science student at the Federal University of Jataí (UFJ).
 I am constantly looking for new knowledge so as not to become a "Dopaminergic spoiled
 "🎈.

+I'm passionate about the mobile area, but attracted to the A.I ​​area

 ### 🕹️More About Me

 - 🗺️I am from Brazil, passionate about the world, even if it is virtual.